 [Section 59K inserted by No. 39 of 1999 s.
 7.]

 59L.
-Adoption of other laws, codes etc.
+Other laws, codes etc., regulations may adopt

 (1) Regulations referred to in section 59J may adopt, either wholly or in part or with modifications —

 (a) any rules, regulations, codes, or other subsidiary legislation made, determined or issued under any other Act or under any Commonwealth Act; or